Online Posterior Sampling with a Diffusion Prior: Posterior Sampling

 \begin{theorem} Fix $\theta_* \in \realset^d$.
 Let $\tilde{\theta} \gets {\laplacedps}((\mu_t, \Sigma_t)_{t \in [T]}, h)$, where $h = \set{(\phi_\ell, y_\ell)}_{\ell \in [N]}$ is a \emph{history} of $N$ observations.
 Suppose that $\lambda_d(\bar{\Sigma}^{-1}) \to \infty$ as $N \to \infty$, where $\bar{\Sigma}$ is defined in \eqref{eq:linear posterior}.
 Then $\prob{\lim_{N \to \infty} \normw{\tilde{\theta} - \theta_*}{2} = 0} = 1$. \end{theorem} \begin{proof} The proof is in \cref{sec:asymptotic consistency proof}.
 The key idea is that the conditional posteriors in \eqref{eq:posterior T} and \eqref{eq:posterior t - 1} concentrate at a scaled unknown model parameter $\theta_*$ as the number of observations increases, which we formalize as $\lambda_d(\bar{\Sigma}^{-1}) \to \infty$. \end{proof}

 The bound in \cref{thm:asymptotic consistency} can be interpreted as follows.
 The sampled parameter $\tilde{\theta}$ approaches the true unknown parameter $\theta_*$ as the number of observations $N$ increases.
 To guarantee that the posterior shrinks uniformly in all directions, we assume that the number of observations in all directions grows linearly with $N$.
 This is akin to assuming that $\lambda_d(\bar{\Sigma}^{-1}) = \Omega(N)$.
-This lower bound can be attained in linear models by choosing feature vectors according to the D-optimal design \citep{pukelsheim93optimal}.
-Since our proof is asymptotic, we can neglect some finite-time errors and this simplifies the argument.
+This lower bound can be attained in linear models by getting observations according to the D-optimal design \citep{pukelsheim06optimal}.